 The Miami-Dade County population is 2,693,117 (US Census Bureau Data 2015).
 This makes Miami-Dade the largest county in Florida by population, and the 7th largest county in the US.

 Miami-Dade County is located on the coast, at the South-East tip of Florida.
 Despite being home to a grand total of 34 incorporated cities including Miami, the largest city in the county, Miami-Dade is only the fourth most densely populated county in Florida.

 Table of Contents

 Largest cities in Miami-Dade County

 Miami is the largest city in Miami-Dade County.
-It is also the second most populous city in Florida and the 44th most populous city in the United States.
+It is also the second most populous city in Florida (click here to see a full list of Florida cities by population) and the 44th most populous city in the United States.
 Latest estimates from the US Census Bureau (2015) put the population of Miami at 441,003 people.

 In total, there are 34 incorporated cities in the county of Miami-Dade.
 Only three have a population of more than 100,000 people – Miami (441,003), Hialeah (237,069) and Miami Gardens (113,187).

 There are five other Miami-Dade cities with a population of more than 50,000 people – Miami Beach (92,312), Homestead (60,512) and North Miami (62,435), Doral (56,035) and Coral Gables (51,117).

 Ethnicity / Race in Miami-Dade County